mpeeples2008/ArchNetSci/_book/05-visualization.md

 ```

-This will bring up a window like the example below and when you click "Close" it will automatically create the variables with the locational information for plotting.
+This will bring up a window like the example below and when you click "Close" it will automatically create the variables with the node location information for plotting.

 ![](images/interactive.jpg){width=100%}